iamjrbro/iamjrbro/README.md

 ### Hi there 👋

-Hello, welcome to my profile!

-I am a Analysis and Systems Development,´s student, who is passionate about technology, and constantly seeking knowledge.
+I'm an Analysis and Systems Development´s student, passionate about technology, and constantly seeking knowledge.
 My goal is to build a solid career in the programming field and contribute to the development of innovative solutions.

-Currently, I am focused on enhancing my skills in two essential programming languages: Python and C. I have been dedicated to exploring the features and syntax of these languages.

 Always focused on improving my skills, I am a proactive person who constantly seeks challenges to expand my technical abilities and learn from new experiences.
-I am motivated by solving complex problems and I am always willing to take on challenges that allow me to grow professionally and personally.
+Motivated by solving complex problems, I am always willing to face challenges that allow me to grow professionally and personally.

 I am open to internship opportunities and collaboration on projects related to analysis and systems development.
-I am interested in gaining practical experience, working in a team, and contributing my knowledge in Python and C to create efficient and scalable solutions.
+I am interested in gaining practical experience, working in teams, and leveraging my knowledge in Python and C to create efficient and scalable solutions.

 If you are interested in connecting and discussing collaboration opportunities, I am available to exchange ideas and share knowledge.